hashbangcode/drupal-development/src/slides.md

 ```
 ---
 ## Cache Contexts
-- Cache Contexts are hierarchical, so Drupal will cache the most granular variation to avoid unnecessary variations.
+- Cache Contexts are hierarchical, so Drupal will cache the most granular variation to avoid unnecessary variations as they bubble up the layers.
 - For example, when caching a page per user its pointless to also cache a block on that page per user role.
 ---
 ## Cache Methods
-- Some plugins extend the CacheableDependencyInterface interface.
+- Some plugins (e.g Blocks) extend the CacheableDependencyInterface interface.
 - This gives them access to the methods getCacheContexts(), getCacheTags(), and getCacheMaxAge().
+- The methods getCacheTags() getCacheContexts() must return an array informing Drupal of the tags and contexts.

 ---
 <!-- _footer: "" -->